Ellynnn/docs-sqlpay/docs/integration/hrms/e-tms/payroll-setup.md

 - User may click on ***'R' button*** or ***'W' button*** | Select date from calendar
 - ***'C' button*** to clear Work Session / Rest Day
     - Alternatively, user may use ***'Clear All' button*** to clear all Rest Day and Work Session within the date range
-- User cannot assign work sessions or change work sessions on past dates
+- User cannot assign work sessions or change work sessions on dates before summary last processed date

 ### Wizard